Information on Running for Elective Offices

-This is an easy-to-use handbook that contains copies of all nomination documents, FPPC forms, summaries and full text of campaign laws and regulations, and other information that a candidate may find useful when running or deciding whether to run for an open seat on the Montclair City Council.
+The Candidate Handbook for 2020 General Municipal Election is an easy-to-use handbook that contains copies of all nomination documents, FPPC forms, summaries and full text of campaign laws and regulations, and other information that a candidate may find useful when running or deciding whether to run for an open seat on the Montclair City Council.
 The forms in the handbook are only samples - only forms issued by the City Clerk's Office may be used when filing for candidacy.

 Candidates may purchase a hard copy of the handbook at a cost of $35, which is calculated based on the City's Master User Fee Schedule.
-All documents contained in the handbook will be provided to candidates on a USB flash drive in PDF format (except for the nomination paper) free of charge; however, many find it useful to have the physical handbook for quick reference and notetaking.
+All documents contained in the handbook will be provided to candidates on a USB flash drive in PDF format (except for the nomination paper) free of charge; however, many find it useful to have the physical handbook for quick reference and note-taking.

 The Fair Political Practices Commission (FPPC) regulates and enforces political campaign finances to ensure transparency and ethically sound elections.
 Candidates and campaign treasurers can download forms and manuals as well as access training opportunities and webinars through the FPPC website.